-Winter had hid and I just wasn’t enjoying shivering in the cold waiting for my traps to go off while the bait froze to the trip plate.
+Winter had hit and I just wasn’t enjoying shivering in the cold waiting for my traps to go off while the bait froze to the trip plate.
 I decided it was a good time to take a break, clean my room and take some time for myself.
 I was going to Oregon for the holidays and didn’t want to leave Vlad with a room full of kittens to care for again.
-That was the plan, but it didn’t really work.
+That was the plan.
 Things didn’t work out as planned, the preverbal inn was full in the adoption program.
 As we were driving to the airport I got an email that space had opened up and Tomato, Meatloaf, and Casper could join the program.
 A few days later Vlad took them for their interviews and they passed!
 Our kitten room was once again empty and we were starting off the new year with a fresh start.

 We worked with him harder than we had ever worked with a kitten to make sure we gave him every opportunity to become a friendly.
 With Oscar’s help, acting as a Manny, Doughnut came out of his shell and turned into a shy sweetheart with a weakness for kitty treats.

 Not long after we got the call about Doughnut we got another call from a woman in our neighborhood who had some construction workers catch a kitten she had seen playing in the area.
 While the woman meant well she was completely overwhelmed once the kitten was caught and had no idea what the next step was.
 We asked that she take the online TNR certification course, just to be sure she knew what everything was about, and then we offered to socialize the kitten for her.
 We named it J’y Jette, got her fixed vaccinated, and tested.
 Once she was fully socialized she went in for her interview for the ASPCA adoption program and passed!